simplegeo/SimpleGeo.framework/README.md

 `../SimpleGeo-build` to facilitate linking it into your application.
 You can also copy it wholesale into your project that it's copied into "frameworks" as part of your application target.

+[SimpleApp](https://github.com/simplegeo/SimpleApp) is an example of a Cocoa application built using this framework.